Ethra8/candlelight-worlds/README.md

 - [X] Sign up for an account after a conscient decision, to be able to make a booking.
 - [ ] Check the About page.

-### As a first time B2B visitor
-- [ ] Easily acces a contact form to receive the special catalogue for company events.
-- [ ] View some pictures of past events as example of activities.

 ### As an Authorized User
 - [X] Easily log in and log out.
 - [X] Easily recover my password in case I forget it.